AungThiha/KMPTemplate/README.md

 ## Roadmap
-- Scope the ViewModels to NavGraph destinations so that they can become garbage collectable when a respective destination exits
-- Move presentation layers into their own respective modules so they can be compiled in parallel with other modules and have clear boundaries with other modules
 - Update setup instruction because Fleet is no longer a go-to IDE for KMP project
 - Write integration tests to ensure new changes don't break the existing ones
 - Write instrumentation tests to ensure things work as expected on real devices